This is the multi-page printable view of this section. Click here to print.

 To extract the Intermediate(Subordinate) certificate value, follow these steps.

-5. When the Certificate Export Wizard runs, click Next.
+5. When the certificate export wizard runs, click Next.

-6. Select Base 64 encoded X.509(.CER)(S) as the format to use and click Next.
+6. Select the format Base 64-encoded X.509(.CER)(S) and click Next.

-• The extracted certificate value must have —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—- items at the beginning and end.
+• The extracted certificate value must start and end with —–BEGIN CERTIFICATE—– and —–END CERTIFICATE—-.

 To extract the Root certificate value, follow these steps.

-5. When the Certificate Export Wizard runs, click Next.
+5. When the certificate export wizard runs, click Next.

-6. Select Base 64 encoded X.509(.CER)(S) as the format to use and click Next.
+6. Select the format Base 64-encoded X.509(.CER)(S) and click Next.

-7. Click Browse to select the path where you want to save the file, and then click Next.
+7. Click Browse to select the path where you want to save the file, then click Next.

-Input Certificate Chain value
+Enter Certificate Chain value

 Reference